YasinII/Al-Quran/TOS.md

 3. **User Content and Data**

 a.
 The Bot does not store or retain any user content or data processed within your Discord server.
-The Bot operates in real-time and does not maintain a database of user interactions.
+The Bot does use "Message Content Intents" which is used so the Bot can see what a user is typing in a chat and work properly.

 b.
 By using the Bot, you acknowledge that no user data is stored for any purpose.